robpieke/advent2023/README.md

 ### Day 7 - NodeJS

 This day's solutions really benefitted from me doing this write-up.
 I was initially planning to highlight [one place I'd used `map`](07_NodeJS/07a.js#L35-L36) and "complain" about another place where I had a long block of code for looping with an embedded `switch` statement, but as I looked at it with increasing disgust I realised it could be replaced with a [one-line `map`/`reduce`](07_NodeJS/07a.js#L20) as well.
 The general chaining of functions with `.` is a generally useful idiom, but I wonder at what point it crosses the line into hard-to-make-sense-of territory.

+### Day 8 - Lua

+This is very much a story in two parts.
+The first part of the puzzle went very smoothly, with Lua's tables being an excellent match for doing the traversal.
+The second part, however, was pretty frustrating.
+I'd argue the puzzle description omitted certain assumptions that could be made about the input data (as it turns out, each `??A` starting state only ever passes one `??Z` state, and it always does it on the same point in the rule string, and the first and second crossing have the same move count - i.e., the length from `??A` -> `??Z` is the same as the cycle length from `??Z` -> `??Z`).
+All this makes the problem a lot more practical to solve, but I felt dirty encoding these assumptions in my solution given they weren't explicitly included in the problem description.
+I'll also mention I was too lazy to implement least-common-multiple and used [the example from Rosetta Code](https://rosettacode.org/wiki/Least_common_multiple#Lua) instead.
+Other than the 1-indexing, I still love Lua.